OpenBagTwo/LighterEnd/README.md

 - [x] Silk Elytra—a craftable, trimmable and renewable armored elytra
 - [x] New survival-challenge-friendly crafting recipes (such as the ability to get paper from end lily leaves and arrows from cubozoa drops)
-- [ ] Sniffers that sploot on End Moss will dig up rare End saplings
+- [x] Sniffers that sploot on End Moss will dig up rare End saplings
-- [ ] Breeding villagers in The End might produce End Villagers, who will have exclusive professions, job sites and trades
+- [ ] Obelisks that you can teleport to upon almost dying (meaning your stuff is safe even if you fall into The Void)
 - [ ] New trim materials (and possibly trim patterns)

 ### Broad Compatibility